-As the 'new' 60 mm size 100 W lamps began to be used by Derby's street lighting department, several problems became apparent with the new 'small' lamps - firstly, the new lamps ran considerably hotter than the old, larger type and it was found that, as most of the street light fittings were open-type lanterns, such as ESLAs, the lamps would burst in the rain.
+As the 'new' 60 mm size 100 Watt lamps began to be used by Derby's street lighting department, several problems became apparent with the new 'small' lamps - firstly, the new lamps ran considerably hotter than the old, larger type and it was found that, as most of the street light fittings were open-type lanterns, such as ESLAs, the lamps would burst in the rain.
 Secondly, it was found that the much shorter neck and light-centre-length (LCL) of the 'new' lamps caused problems with the focusing and light distribution of many types of lantern, especially multi-ray type lanterns such as ESLAs.
 This resulted in dark areas often appearing in streets which only had two or three street lights and which had, previously, been adequately lit.
 The problem was often quite severe; especially at islands and large road junctions.

 In order to eliminate this problem, Derby engineers approached Kingston Lamps of Hull, who at the time supplied all of Derby's lamps - including traffic signal lamps, rough service lamps, pygmies, lamps for schools and public buildings and all the coloured lamps for the Christmas decorations.
-They enquired if it would be possible to continue to supply the 100 W single coil clear lamps for street lamps in the 'old', larger size owing to these problems experienced with the 'new', small lamps.
+They enquired if it would be possible to continue to supply the 100 Watt single coil clear lamps for street lamps in the 'old', larger size owing to these problems experienced with the 'new', small lamps.

 Kingston lamps came back with the reply that they could no longer supply these lamps as they had standardised on the one size - namely the 60 mm envelope, for all lamp wattages up to 100 Watts.